James E. Lewis: Morgan State educator

 At the start of his career, Lewis was part of a three-person art department, including himself, Charles Stallings, and Samella Lewis.
 Samella Lewis was on leave at the start of his position, and she left shortly after his promotion to chairman at the end of the year.
-He chose to restructure the department in 1951, and created the program that grants bachelor's degrees in art education.
+He chose to restructure the department in 1951 and created the program that grants bachelor's degrees in art education.
 Lewis' role as an art collector on behalf of Morgan State began in 1952 with the purchase of five works of African art for $595.
 Sometime in the early 1950s, Lewis also introduced the first courses on African and African-American art.
-In 1954, he was awarded the Ford Foundation Fellowship to study as a fellow at various different institutions.
+In 1954, he was awarded the Ford Foundation Fellowship to study as a fellow at various institutions.
 He was a fellow at Temple University and Syracuse University in 1954 and Yale University in 1955.
 It was during his time at Yale that he was working directly under the great Bauhaus artist Josef Albers, who "shook up" what Lewis previously knew about art.
 It was Albers who inspired Lewis to seek motifs from traditional African art for his own work.
 Around this time, Lewis received a letter from his former mentor, Charles Cross, who sought a position in the department, though Cross didn't end up working there.

 Lewis, on behalf of Morgan State University, was awarded a $5,000 grant from the American Federation of Arts to add works to the university's collection, the first award the arts department had received for its gallery.
 Shortly after they were purchased, however, three works were stolen from the collection while Lewis was working to find a permanent location to display them.
-In 1964, he made a visit to galleries in New York City, one of which was the Hirschl & Adler Galleries, which later gifted the museum thirty-five works of European and American importance.
+In 1964, he visited galleries in New York City, one of which was the Hirschl & Adler Galleries, which later gifted the museum thirty-five works of European and American importance.
 Lewis was working on curating an exhibition at Morgan's art galleries at the time, one of the most influential shows of his career, entitled "The Calculated Image".